List of Neighbours characters introduced in 2010: Nick Nixon

-Leigh "Nick" Nixon, played by Brian Vriends, made his first screen appearance on 9 April 2010.
-Nick is established character Donna Freedman's (Margot Robbie) biological father.
-Vriends is best known for his role as Ben Markham in All Saints.
-Executive producer, Susan Bower promised that this will be a "must see" storyline for both actors.
-Bower said: "The Freedman family have provided fantastic drama for us so far and we have lots in store for Brian, it's great to have him with us".
-Nixon arrives in Ramsay Street under a cloud of suspicion.
+Leigh "Nick" Nixon, played by Brian Vriends, made his first appearance on 9 April 2010.
+The character and casting details were announced on 2 December 2009.
+Vriends signed on for a "lengthy" guest role.
+He was perhaps best known for his role as Ben Markham in All Saints at the time.
+Fiona Byrne and Alice Coster of the Herald Sun pointed out that he had not made a "long-term commitment" to a drama series since leaving All Saints.
+Vriends reiterated this, stating "It's quite exciting, I haven't had an ongoing role in years."
+Nick is the father of established character Donna Freedman (Margot Robbie).
+Executive producer Susan Bower promised that there would be a "must see" storyline for both actors, adding "The Freedman family have provided fantastic drama for us so far and we have lots in store for Brian, it's great to have him with us".
+Nick arrives in Ramsay Street under a cloud of suspicion.

-When Donna Freedman's mother Cassandra (Tottie Goldsmith) reveals that Matt Freedman is not her biological father, Donna begins a search for the man who is.
+When Donna's mother Cassandra Freedman (Tottie Goldsmith) reveals that Matt Freedman is not her biological father, Donna begins a search for the man who is.
 While sorting through some boxes from her Grandmother's house, Donna finds Cassandra's diary and with the help of her friends, tries to discover who might be her father.
 They manage to narrow the search down to two men called Nick, a university lecturer and an ex-football player.
 Donna then sends letters to both men asking if they could be her father.
-She receives a reply from the football player, Leigh "Nick" Nixon and arranges to meet him, however, she can't go through with the meeting and he leaves.
+She receives a reply from the football player, Leigh "Nick" Nixon and arranges to meet him, however, she cannot go through with the meeting and he leaves.
 Donna goes to his restaurant and calling herself Kelly, asks him for a job.
 When Donna spots Nick kissing a member of staff, she quits her job and accuses him of cheating on his wife.
 Nick later explains that his wife is dead.
 Donna then tells him that she might be his daughter.
 Nick shows Donna a box of items that he saved for her and Donna asks him to take a DNA test.
 Donna gets the results of the test back and reveals that Nick is her father.